amirgabrieli/deployments-A/README.md

 Pros -
 1. Supports both Aqua Enterprise and Aqua Cloud
-2. Lean repository - there are no duplicated directories
+2. Lean - there are no duplicated directories
 3. Intuitive navigation when you need to deploy a specific component

 Cons -